anonxyz/chrome_cReds_Dumper/README.md

-# chrome_password_Dumper
+# chrome_credential_Dumper
-This simple program will dump the plaintext password stored by google chrome
+This simple program will dump the plaintext password and cookies stored by google chrome

 How to use it.